-To give you an idea of how I ate a lot of Icelandic food without dining out a ton, I’ll walk you through what I ate on my trip to Iceland below.
+To give you an idea of how I ate a lot of Icelandic food while gluten-free without dining out a ton, I’ll walk you through what I ate on my trip to Iceland below.
 A note: this is to give you an idea of what you can eat in Iceland not what you should eat.
 Some food might have been forgotten.
 Use this as inspiration, not as a rule.

 Below are the breakfasts I ate in Iceland.
 Every single breakfast was paired with coffee, cream and sugar.
 As the cab driver said on our way to our Airbnb “we drink coffee all day in Iceland” – as a coffee lover, I welcomed the challenge (not that it was hard because I drink coffee all day at home too – the Swedish blood in me).